Shyles/GunShotRecognizer/README.md

 ## Usage

-There are a few ways to run our gunshot classifier:

-1)
-Manually installing all dependencies and running code staright from the files or 2)
-Using executable for Mac OS as a standalone program.

-For option 1 you might be interested to load the dataset we used from [Kaggle](https://www.kaggle.com/pavansanagapati/urban-sound-classification).
-You can then train your own model by tinkering with the ```gunshotclassifier.py```.
-Just for running the program to detect gunshots, you can either issue ``python executable.py``` or something else.
-After you've started the program, you'll have 3 choices:
+You might be interested to load the dataset we used from [Kaggle](https://www.kaggle.com/pavansanagapati/urban-sound-classification).
+You can then train your own model by tinkering with the `gunshotclassifier.py`.
+Just for running the program to detect gunshots, you can run the `executable.py`.
+For training your own model, you'll need to check the `gunshotclassifier.py`.

+If you want jsut to use our model and detect gunshots using it, you'll have three options after you start the program.

 ### Record your own audio
 You can record your own 2 second long audio file by entering 1 after the first prompt.
 You will be asked if you want to listen to the audio before getting your prediction on whether the recording contains a gunshot.